Choose Your Battles: Distributed Learning Over Multiple Tug of War Games: Convergence Analysis

 Hence, on the event \{Game configuration switches to $\hat{\gbold}$ infinitely often\}, $\xx(t)$ from Algorithm \ref{meta-algo} stays in an $\epsilon$-ball around $\xx_*(\hat{\gbold})$ after some time $t''$ with probability 1.

-Suppose game switches happen infinitely often.
-Irrespective of which player triggers the switch at time $t$, the probability of reaching configuration $\gbold$ at time $t+1$ is bounded away from zero for all games $g\in\GG$.
+Irrespective of which player triggers the switch at time $t$, the probability of reaching configuration $\gbold$ at time $t+1$ is bounded away from zero for all games $\gbold\in \GG^N$.
 And hence, if game switches happen infinitely often, all game configurations are chosen infinitely often.
 This implies that the configuration $\hat{\gbold}$ is chosen infinitely often if game switches happen infinitely often.
-This implies that the iterates $\xx(t)$ would stay in an $\epsilon$-ball around $\xx_*(\hat{\gbold})$ after some time $t''$ with probability 1, which contradicts our assumption that switches happen infinitely often.
+Thus, the iterates $\xx(t)$ would stay in an $\epsilon$-ball around $\xx_*(\hat{\gbold})$ after some time $t''$ with probability 1, which contradicts our assumption that switches happen infinitely often.

 Let $\tau$ denote the last such switch, and $\gbold(\tau)$ be the final game configuration.
 Note that $\gbold(\tau)\in\hat{\GG}$.
 Then for $t>\tau$, the actions $\xx(t)$ always stay in the interior of $\XX$.
 Then for each individual game $g$, the actions of players in that game a.s.\ asymptotically track the solutions of the ODE for that specific game $\dot{\xx}_{g}(t)=h^{(g)}(\xx_g(t))$ which satisfies Lemma \ref{lemma:coop}.
 Hence, all players converge to an equilibrium point of the form $\hat{\xx}$ which satisfies $u_n(\gbold(\tau),\hat{\xx})=\tlambda_n$ for all players $n$.
 This completes the proof for Theorem \ref{thm:MC}. \end{proof}